atique7465/Java-Course/README.md

 # Java-Course
-Language-specific experiment and solution to some random problems.
+1. Language-specific experiment and solution to some random problems.
+2. Projects using Arduino and java.